-- a) On-the-spot check during project implementation: this check is undertaken during the implementation of the project in order for the National Agency to directly verify the reality and eligibility of all project activities and participants and to establish compliance with the commitments undertaken as a result of the inter-institutional agreement(s). - b) On-the-spot check after completion of the project: this check is undertaken after the end of the project and usually after the verification of the final report.
+- a) On-the-spot check during project implementation: this check is undertaken during the implementation of the project in order for the National Agency to directly verify the reality and eligibility of all project activities and participants [Option for HE KA171: and to establish compliance with the commitments undertaken as a result of the interinstitutional agreement(s)]. - b) On-the-spot check after completion of the project: this check is undertaken after the end of the project and usually after the verification of the final report.